Introduction

 - Phase Shift Keying (PSK) conveys data by changing (modulating) the phase of constant frequency carrier.

-- Each symbol (pattern of bits) is represented by a particular phase.
+- You represent each symbol (pattern of bits) using a specific phase.

 - The simplest form of PSK is Binary PSK (BPSK).